What is Project Portfolio Management?

 - Does this project help reach our overall objectives as an organization?

-Project portfolio management helps companies break down every detail of a proposed project – budgets, resources, tasks, timelines and goals.
+Project portfolio management and PPM tools help companies break down every detail of a proposed project – budgets, resources, tasks, timelines and goals.
 Using in-depth analysis of proposed projects, weighed against current projects, a company can define what risks offer the most rewards.

 Using key indicators that illustrate costs versus returns, organizations are able to determine whether a project should go forward.
 This allows for the creation of fluid and replicable workflows that ensure efficiency and optimal team performance.